drybjed/dotfiles/README.md

 ## .dotfiles

 Here you can find a set of configuration files for various programs (zsh, vim, apt, tmux, ...).
-They are used on the Debian Linux distribution and mostly work out of the box.
+They are used on Debian GNU/Linux distribution and mostly work out of the box.
 You can use them both on your user and root accounts.

 This version of my dotfiles is currently in its infancy, I'm planning to add